mudita/MuditaOS/harmony_changelog.md

 * Added update instruction screen at end of onboarding
 * Added update instruction screen in Settings
 * Added volume setting for focus timer application
+* Added label with the name of the application on the countdown screens

 ### Changed / Improved
 * Changed the refresh rate of the progress bar screen